miekg/skydns2/README.md

 * Does away with Raft and uses Etcd (which uses raft).
 * Makes is possible to query arbitrary domain names.
-* Is a thin layer above etcd that translates etcd keys and values to the DNS.
+* Is a thin layer above etcd, that translates etcd keys and values to the DNS.
-    In the near future, SkyDNS2 will possibly be upstreamed and incoperated directly in etcd.
+    In the near future, SkyDNS2 will possibly be upstreamed and incorperated directly in etcd.
 * Does DNSSEC with NSEC3 instead of NSEC (Work in progress).

 Note thats bugs in SkyDNS1 will still be fixed, but the main development effort will be focussed on version 2.